andrew-cr/discrete_flow_models/README.md

 # Discrete Flow Models

-This repository contains code to train and sample a discrete flow model on the text8 dataset.
+Repository for notebooks and the text experiment from the paper https://arxiv.org/abs/2402.04997

+Code for the protein co-design experiments can be found at https://github.com/jasonkyuyim/multiflow

-It is built on top of https://github.com/karpathy/nanoGPT
+This repository is built on top of https://github.com/karpathy/nanoGPT

 ## Install